alexandros-s/presentation-rxjs-marble-testing/src/slides/test-scheduler/making-a-jest-test-scheduler-rxjs6.md

 # Jest + TestScheduler
 ### RxJS6

-The TestScheduler requires a `deepEqual` assertion.

-We provide that during instantiation:
+The **TestScheduler** requires to use the test runner's `deepEqual` assertion.
+We provide that during instantiation of the test scheduler:

 ```javascript
 import { TestScheduler } from 'rxjs/testing';